 (That was the last date with that boy.
 My grandpa read people very well).

 My grandpa always had to be somewhere other than where he was and this got worse as he got older.
 “When are we gonna go grandma?”
 “Time to get home Betty.”
 Even though he was always eager to go, we knew he loved being around all of us, especially his 9 great-grandchildren.

 He loved to play cards, ride his bike, fish, and he loved people.
 He worked as a claims adjuster for Prudential and All-State and was passionate about his job!

 My grandpa was an American hero, serving in the Korean War as a medic in the Army.
 After returning from the war, he married his “Marilyn Monroe” – my grandma.

 He was proud of my grandma, and over the years, he relied on her to tend to him as he battled many illnesses, including cancer.
-He was a proud Eagle Scout and had recently given all of his scout stuff to my husband, a scoutmaster.
-He was super proud when my son Aiden recently achieved his Arrow of Light in cub scouts.
+My Grandpa was a proud Eagle Scout and had recently given all of his scout stuff to my husband, a scoutmaster.
+He was super proud when my son Aiden recently achieved his Arrow of Light in Cub Scouts.
 In fact, when Aiden was given the news of his G-pa’s passing, Aiden went and got out G-pa’s Boy Scout sash and said he would wear it in honor of him.